-Page charges are 300 RMB (US $50) for each page in black and white.
+Page charges are 500 RMB (US $80) for each page in black and white.
 Charge for color pages is dependent on the total page numbers.
 Detailed information please visit the online version of Guide for Authors on Sci Bull website.
 The Editorial Office will send an invoice regarding the payment to the corresponding author (s) right after you receive the galley proof.
 If extra offprints and sample journals are required, please return the detailed information to Editorial Office.
 The full text article opens free to the readers inside China at http://www.scibull.com.
-For oversea readers, articles are available at http://www.sciencedirect.com, or http://rd.springer.com
+For oversea readers, articles are available at https://www.sciencedirect.com/journal/science-bulletin

 The corresponding author will, at no cost, receive a customized Share Link providing 50 days free access to the final published version of the article on ScienceDirect.
 The Share Link can be used for sharing the article via any communication channel, including email and social media.
 For an extra charge, paper offprints can be ordered via the offprint order form which is sent once the article is accepted for publication.
 Both corresponding and co-authors may order offprints at any time via Elsevier's Author Services.
 Corresponding authors who have published their article gold open access do not receive a Share Link as their final published version of the article is available open access on ScienceDirect and can be shared through the article DOI link.